 One thing to keep in mind about using Alaska Mileage Plan to book Emirates first class tickets is that all trips must end or begin in North America.
 Also, they allow stopovers even on one-way awards so many people try to schedule a stopover in Dubai (the hub of Emirates), so they can enjoy two first class flights and experience the magnificent lounge in Dubai.
 Also note that chauffeur service is not available for these rewards.

 Alaska is not a transfer partner of Chase or Amex but you can transfer points from Marriott at a 3:1 ratio.
-There’s also the Bank of America Alaska cards which can make it easy to rack up Alaska miles.

 Japan Airlines (JAL)